Hi Everyone! It's Teri! I'm your friendly Miracle Noodle Ambassador/Personal Trainer - here to pass on some tips. This week's focus: YOU!

 5.)
 Surround yourself with positive people.

 Seriously.
 If someone is not supportive of healthy habits, think about it.
 This may force you to confront relationship issues.
 That being said, sometimes, when we change, others may not embrace that change.
 That's OK.
 Let people know your goals.
 More often than not, people will be supportive.
 You will most likely end up meeting some pretty exceptional individuals.
 When you take care of yourself, when you set out to improve yourself - opportunities present themselves.

 6.)
 Make a commitment to yourself.

 Need to schedule a time to make your goals happen?
-Put it on a calendar.
-Set an alarm to remind yourself to meal prep, train, meditate, do something creative - whatever your goal is.
+Try putting it in your calendar.
+Try setting alarms to remind yourself to meal prep, train, meditate, do something creative - whatever your goal is.
 Whatever the steps are in achieving it - make a schedule.
 Then commit to it.

 Let's go full circle.
 "New Year!
 New You!"
 How does it make you feel now?
 Maybe change it to "New Year!
 New Opportunities!"

 As always, I'm here for you!
 Drop a line on this post, or feel free to email me at email@example.com.
 I can also be found on all things social @fcpchick.
 I wish you health and happiness, always!
-Now, go be a goal getter!
+Now, be a goal-getter!